REE Automotive: Manufacturing

 The company's first manufacturing facility was established in 2022 in Coventry, United Kingdom, and was fully built-out by March 2023.
+REE ceased operations at the Coventry facility in 2025.

-The assembly line is divided into automated and manual stations, with the corner modules being carried from one station to the next on autonomous robots.
-The assembled modules are then attached to a platform chassis, and finally a chassis body is attached.
-Each facility is designed to initially produce corner modules for up to 10,000 vehicles a year with a single daily work shift.
+The assembly line was divided into automated and manual stations, with the corner modules being carried from one station to the next on autonomous robots.
+The assembled modules were then attached to a platform chassis, and finally a chassis body was attached.
+Each facility was designed to initially produce corner modules for up to 10,000 vehicles a year with a single daily work shift.
 Twenty-five production-intent test vehicles have been manufactured in 2023 for internal validation.
 The first production P7-C intended for customers was driven off the production line in December 2023.

 Contract manufacturing

 The first US production facility in Greater Austin, Texas, was scheduled to begin operations in 2023 with plans to manufacture a few hundred vehicles in 2024, but the build-out of the US production capacity has been delayed as a cost-reduction measure until late 2024 or early 2025.
 The company revised its production plans in 2024, choosing to utilize the contract manufacturing services of Roush Industries and the supply-chain services of Samvardhana Motherson, reducing its cash burn rate while pushing the start of production to the fourth quarter of 2024.
 The company as of January 2025 planned the start of customer deliveries of scale-produced vehicles to the first half of 2025, deliver several hundreds of vehicles in the second half of 2025, and ramp up production to the thousands of vehicles in 2026.